heritage-happenings/heritage-happenings.github.io/Blog/2025/09/The-Red-Chair-3.md

 Jane

-***
+## Addendum

+By Theo

 Jane is not alone in her affection for The Red Chair.
-I have noticed that many people gravitate to it - including myself.
-Ob Tuesday mornings, I set in the Red CHair after breakfast while Leonore finishes her weekly efforts to keep me clean and tidy.
+I have noticed that many people gravitate to it — including myself.
+On Tuesday mornings, I sit in The Red Chair after breakfast while Leonore finishes her weekly efforts to keep my apartment clean and tidy.

-Tony reads the newspaper on the table while he is waiting for Linda to come down.
+Tony reads the newspaper on the table while waiting for Linda to come down.
 June sits in The Red Chair while she waits for the elevator to arrive.

-I have, however, noticed that Kay will sometimes sit in The **Other** Red Chair because her concentration is so intense that she does not want to be distracted by the comings and goings in the corridor.
+What about The **Other** Red Chair?
+I have noticed that Kay will sometimes choose it instead, as her concentration is so intense that she may prefer to avoid the distractions of comings and goings in the corridor.

+I find observations like Jane's remarkable.
+They reveal how attached we can become to inanimate objects — and more deeply, they express gratitude for the small pleasures in life.

+And so, to The Red Chair, I say thank you for being there for us!